sandboxie-plus/sandboxie-docs/Content/FrequentlyAskedQuestions.md

 Sandboxie also prevents programs executing inside the sandbox from loading drivers directly.
 It also prevents programs from asking a central system component, known as the Service Control Manager, to load drivers on their behalf.
 In this way, drivers, and more importantly, rootkits, cannot be installed by a sandboxed program.

-Sandboxie also stops a sandboxed process from reading the memory of unsandboxed processes (see [#59](https://github.com/sandboxie-plus/Sandboxie/issues/59#issuecomment-653756014)).
+Sandboxie also stops a sandboxed process from reading the memory of unsandboxed processes, see [#59](https://github.com/sandboxie-plus/Sandboxie/issues/59#issuecomment-653756014).
 You can also apply [ClosedFilePath](ClosedFilePath.md) and [ClosedKeyPath](ClosedKeyPath.md) settings to improve your configuration as well.

 **Back to [Table of Contents](#technical)**